 Eric Merkley, Fred Cutler, Paul J. Quirk, and Benjamin Nyblade.
 “Having their Say: Authority, Voice, and Satisfaction with Democracy.”
-Journal of Politics (Forthcoming).
+Journal of Politics (Forthcoming, 2019).

 Abstract: As studies using macro-level evidence have shown, citizens are more satisfied with democracy when they feel that their instrumental preferences are represented in government, and this feeling is more likely in non-majoritarian institutional contexts.
 Scholars have given less attention to whether such institutions also increase satisfaction by providing more inclusive political discourse.
 Citizens may value having their voice represented in politics, regardless of the resulting authority.
 This paper presents the first micro-level evidence of this mechanism by having subjects experience a simulated election campaign that manipulates both the political discourse and the outcome independently.
 We find that subjects were less satisfied with democracy when their party lost the election; but this effect disappeared when the campaign discourse had featured thorough discussion of an issue they felt was important.
 The findings suggest that institutions and party systems that provide more diverse voices may soften the blow of losing elections.

 Eric Merkley.
+2019.
 “Learning from Divided Parties?
 Legislator Dissent as a Cue for Opinion Formation.”
-Parliamentary Affairs (Forthcoming).
+Parliamentary Affairs.
+Online Access

 Eric Merkley.
+2018.
 “Partisan Bias in Economic News Content: New Evidence.”
-American Politics Research (Forthcoming).
+American Politics Research.
+Online Access.

 Abstract: Claims that the mainstream media are biased in favor of the Democratic Party are commonplace.
 However, empirical research has yielded mixed results and neglected potential bias in the dynamics of media behavior and the exploration of observable implications of a biased media environment.
 This paper contributes to this literature by using time series analyses of the dynamics in media tone based on over 400,000 stories on inflation and unemployment from top-circulating American print media and the Associated Press newswire.
 The results suggest there is bias in favor of Democratic presidents.
 Media tone in unemployment and inflation coverage is more favorable during Democratic presidencies after controlling for economic performance.
 Tone is also generally more responsive to negative, short-term changes in economic conditions during Republican presidencies.
 In other words, bias is stronger with worsening economic conditions.